datamapper/datamapper.github.com/docs/misc.markdown

   DataMapper.setup(:default, 'mysql://localhost/dm_core_test')
 {% endhighlight %}

-But if you supply a context name, you will now have 2 database contexts with their own unique loggers, connection pool, identity map....one default context and one named context.
+If you supply another context name, you will now have 2 database contexts with their own unique loggers, connection pool, identity map....one default context and one named context.